Zhongzhou/the-learning-plumber/_posts/2021-03-20-firstpost.md

 Yet I'm already starting to dive into the world of LLMs, so I'll keep upding this post so that my initial learning expreience are not lost.

+This post will obviously be updated in the future.